The Bounding Billow: Journalistic authority

 Although yellow journalism, a type of sensational reporting that had little concern with facts, was common in large American papers during the Spanish–American War, soldier papers provided eyewitness accounts from the front.
 James Berkley argues that through its coverage of the Battle of Manila, the Bounding Billow “became a space for navigating the choppy waters of journalistic and representational authority.”
-The eyewitness accounts in paper tried to report facts as objectively and accurately as possible.
+The eyewitness accounts in the paper tried to report facts as objectively and accurately as possible.
 In the June 1898 issue, editor Young corrected another soldier newspaper’s coverage of the battle.
 In that issue, Young condemned the Searchlight for focusing too much on its own involvement in the battle, to the detriment of the rest of the ships involved.